robertsirc/nvim/README.md

 ## Introduction

 This is the repo is to store the configuration for my nvim configuration.
+This configuration is based and the very NeoVim guide [here](https://poltora.dev/neovim-for-developers/).

 ## Requirements

+Things you need to install prior.

+### Homebrew

 [Homebrew](https://brew.sh/) is the package manager we are using for Linux and MacOS.